rightsaidjames/cypress-starter-kit/README.md

 This will allow you to launch the UI Test Runner using `npm run cypress:open` and the CLI Test Runner using `npm run cypress` (or their Yarn equivalents).

-When a new version of Cypress becomes available, you can update it within your repo using `npm install --save-dev cypress@x.y.z`, where `x.y.z` is the version of Cypress (e.g. `6.8.0`) you want to install.
+When a new version of Cypress becomes available, you can update it within your repo using `npm install --save-dev cypress@x.y.z` or `yarn upgrade cypress@x.y.z`, where `x.y.z` is the version of Cypress (e.g. `6.8.0`) you want to install.

 That's it!
 If you need any help with any of the above, contact me on Twitter ([@RightSaidJames](https://twitter.com/rightsaidjames)) or find me on the [Ministry of Testing Slack](https://www.ministryoftesting.com/slack_invite).